Meet Maggie

 Explorer

 Ever since I was young, I have always dreamed of being as adventuresome as Indiana Jones.
-I have since called four different countries home despite my twenty-something years.
-Cultivating meaningful, authentic cross-cultural relationships remains a significant personal priority.
+I have since called four different countries home.
+Cultivating intentional cross-cultural relationships remains a significant personal priority.
 I acknowledge and celebrate diverse voices in all areas of my work and am always thankful for any opportunity that arises abroad.

 “Then something Tookish woke up inside him, and he wished to go and see the great mountains, and hear the pine-trees and the waterfalls, and explore the caves, and wear a sword instead of a walking-stick.”